TranTruongMMCII/gia-vang-hom-nay/README.md

 # Gold Price Notifier for Telegram

-This project is a Telegram bot that retrieves gold prices from specified websites and sends updates at scheduled times (9 AM, 12 PM, and 3 PM).
-It is designed to run on a self-hosted GitHub Actions runner.
+This project is a Telegram bot that retrieves gold prices from specified websites and sends updates at scheduled times (6 AM, 9 AM, 12 PM, and 3 PM GMT+7).
+It is designed to run on the GitHub-hosted runners provided by GitHub Actions.

 ## Features